GuidoHero/WebSite/index.md

 ## Guido A. Herrera-R, M.Sc.

+Conservation and freshwater ecologist working on understanding I use GIS and statistical modelling to inform conservation actions on freshwater.

-Ph.D.
+## Ph.D.
 Ecology & Evolutionary Biology 2020 -
-The University of TennesseeKnoxville, TNAdvisor: Dr. Xingli Giam+M.Sc.
-Modeling of Ecological Systems2016 - 2018University of Toulouse III Paul SabatierToulouse, FranceHonors (1st year) & Highest Honors (2nd year)Thesis:Combined effects of climate change and fragmentation by dams in Andean Amazon fishes.Advisor: Dr. Pablo A. Tedesco+B.Sc.
-Biology2011 - 2015Pontifical Javeriana UniversityBogotá, ColombiaThesis:High endemism areas of fishes in the Colombian Andean Orinoco region inferred fromspecies distribution models Advisor: Dr. Javier A. Maldonado-Ocampo†
+The University of Tennessee,

+Knoxville, TN
+## M.Sc.
+Modeling of Ecological Systems 2016 - 2018
+University of Toulouse III Paul Sabatier
+Toulouse, France
+## B.Sc.
+Biology 2011-2015
+Pontifical Javeriana University
+Bogotá, Colombia

+### Freshwater Macroecological Patterns

-### Markdown
+### Mapping Freshwater Biodiversity

+### Enhancing Conservation Actions for Freshwaters

+### Discovery and Natural History of Tropical Freshwater Biodiversity

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for